microsoft/BuildTourHack/stories/2/212_Debugging.md

 ![Debug Properties](images/212-debug-properties.png)

-* Save and Close the Properties windows. **Note:** The Properties window can be a little buggy in saving your settings so make sure they were saved.
-Most issues with debugging are caused by incorrects Debugging Project settings.
+* Save and Close the Properties windows.
+	* **Note:** The Properties window can be a little buggy in saving your settings so make sure they were saved.
+Most issues with debugging are caused by incorrect Debugging Project settings.
+	* **Note:** You will need to add the Debugging Project Properties for x86 Release and x64 Debug and Release configurations.

 * Open the AppXPackageFileList.xml file in the Microsoft.Knowzy.Debug project